uroskg99/Finite-Difference-Approximations-to-the-Heat-Equation/README.md

 # Finite-Difference-Approximations-to-the-Heat-Equation
-Read more about "Finite-Difference Approximations to the Heat Equation" here :
+You can read more about "Finite-Difference Approximations to the Heat Equation" algorithm on attached PDF file.

+Implementation in python using numpy library.